Virtual and real processes, the K\"all\'en function, and the relation to dilogarithms: Dilogarithms

 \subsection{The hexagon orbit}

 For the arguments of the dilogarithms the two identities~(\ref{dilog1}) and~(\ref{dilog2}) are involutions.
-Because of this, one can create a closed chain of transitions for the argument which constitutes a hexagon (cf.\ Fig.~\ref{hexagon}).
+Because of this, one can create a closed chain of transitions for the argument which constitutes a hexagon,

 For real-valued arguments this transition orbit helps to constrain the argument to a value lower or equal to $1$, gaining a real value for the dilogarithm.
 A pragmatic argument can be very helpful to choose an appropriate hexagon orbit transition: processes including only real particles have to lead to real phase space integrals.
 Therefore, a negative argument for the logarithms obtained together with the dilogarithm in calculations like

 indicate that the argument of the dilogarithm still is not in an appropriate form.